Skip to main content

 i2c_bus: i2c1e

-x_offset: 0 # Remember to set x offset
+x_offset: 0 # remember to set the x offset

-z_offset: 2 # Remember to set z offset
+z_offset: 2 # remember to set the z offset

 i2c_speed: 4000000